j0hnVu/linoffice/README.md

 - [x] Run Publisher or Access, if manually installed by user
 - [x] Quickly access useful tools such as Powershell, Command Prompt, Windows Explorer, Registry Editor, Office Language Settings
 - [x] Run a full Windows session via RDP or VNC
-- [x] Automatic suspend of the Windows container when inactive, resume when starting an Office app
+- [x] Automatic suspension of the Windows container when inactive, resume when starting an Office app
 - [x] Automatic deletion of Office lock files (like `~$file.docx`)
 - [x] Force time sync in Windows after Linux host wakes up from sleep, to avoid time drift (time zone is always set to UTC for simplicity)
 - [x] Automatic detection of language, date format, thousand and decimal separator, currency symbol, keyboard layout etc